-Everyone deserves brownies!
-These babies are especially for folks who don’t do dairy or eggs.
-They’re high in real food flavor, and ALL my taste-testers give them rave reviews.
-The secret to the rich taste and chewy texture of these grain-free flourless brownies is avocado, sweet potato, apple, and chia seeds, which help to bind the bars together.
+Everyone loves brownies!
+These are for folks who don’t do dairy, eggs, gluten, or grains.
+But you’ll never notice the difference.
+ALL my taste-testers give them rave reviews.
+The secret to their irresistible taste and chewy texture of these grain-free flourless brownies is avocado, sweet potato, apple, and chia seeds, which help to bind the bars together.
 I used Just Like Sugar Table Top natural chicory root sweetener, a pre-biotic that promotes healthy intestinal flora without raising blood sugar.
 (I don’t use Maple syrup or Coconut sugar.
 Although they’re somewhat low glycemic (this measures glucose), they’re super-high in fructose sugars, like high fructose corn syrup, which is very bad news.
 I suggest low-sugar apples such as Fuji, Granny Smith, or Pink Lady.
 Chia seeds are a great binder, plus they’re high in protein and Omega-3 oils.
 Some egg-free brownies use flaxmeal as an egg substitute.
 However I do not bake with flax, even when freshly ground, because of the risk of free radicals that can damage cellular function.
-If you have any leftover gluten-free brownies (doubtful!) freeze them up to 3 months for a heathy snack anytime.
+If you have any leftover brownies (doubtful!) freeze them up to 3 months for a healthy snack anytime.
 This recipe makes a big 9 x 13 pan, or about 36 Paleo brownies depending upon how you cut them.

 - 1 cooked sweet potato c.
 200 grams